himmAllRight/himmAllRight-source/content/post/vscode-remote.md

 </center>

 When connecting to a remote machine, VS code will usually pop open a new window.
-To verify, the ip address of the machine the window is connected to can be found in lower left corner.
+To verify, the ip address of the machine that the window is connected to can be found in lower left corner.

 ## Working on Projects, Remotely